sandia-proj/SETGen/help/MANUAL.md

          chmod +x scripts/*

-5. Kill all instances of Minimega processes
+5. Kill all instances of Minimega and Miniweb processes

 6. With root user permissions, run